Why Is Your Rotator Cuff in Pain and How Can You Solve It?

 Listen to your body; you don’t have to live with rotator cuff pain.
 If you seek out the proper rotator cuff treatment and follow the above advice, your shoulder pain may merely be a small bump in the road.

 A physical therapist can offer further advice and education regarding your condition, along with suggesting the best course of shoulder injury treatment.
 They can prescribe injured or torn rotator cuff exercises to help you heal, allowing you to bounce back faster.
-Using the BetterPT website or BetterPT app, find a physical therapist near you and get the best rotator cuff pain treatment today.
-We connect you with top clinics like L.I.C Strong PT and others in your location so you can receive the treatment you need at the time and place convenient for you.
+Using the BetterPT clinic location tool website or downloading the BetterPT app, find a physical therapist near you and get the best rotator cuff pain treatment today.
+Don’t want to visit a physical therapist in-office for treatment?
+Use the BetterTelehealth platform to schedule and attend your sessions virtually.